Last Update

 8.5

-With at least 5.0 yards per carry and blistering touchdown production in each of his three NFL seasons, it's easy to make the case that Gibbs is the most explosive from-scrimmage threat in the league.
-Even in what was a down year for the Detroit offense Gibbs still finished with 18 touchdowns (five receiving) while averaging 5.0 yards per carry, proving that Gibbs carries the Detroit offense rather than the other way around.
-The Lions traded David Montgomery to Houston and have so far only replaced him with Isiah Pacheco.
-As much as the Lions might want to be a little more careful about overworking the 5-foot-9, 199-pound Gibbs, with their present running back depth chart they might not have much choice but to put even more work on Gibbs in 2026.
-The Detroit offensive line is undergoing notable transition for the second offseason in a row due to the subtraction of long-time left tackle Taylor Decker, but Penei Sewell should be up to the task of moving to the left side, and 17th overall pick Blake Miller was a rock-solid four-year starter at Clemson.
-There's no guarantee the Detroit offensive line improves from its disappointing 2025 results, but it shouldn't get any worse.
+With at least 5.0 yards per carry and blistering touchdown production in each of his three NFL seasons, Gibbs has a strong case as the most explosive from-scrimmage threat in the league.
+Last year brought decline for Detroit's offense as a whole, and while Gibbs' rushing efficiency eventually suffered down the stretch, he still finished with 5.0 YPC, 18 TDs (five receiving) and 1,839 yards from scrimmage, proving that he carries the Detroit offense rather than the other way around.
+The Lions traded David Montgomery to Houston and have so far only replaced him with Isiah Pacheco, who signed a guaranteed contract for one year and $1.81 million.
+As much as the Lions might want to avoid overworking Gibbs, their present depth chart hints at huge snap counts for the 5-foot-9, 199-pound superstar.
+Detroit's offensive line is undergoing notable transition for the second offseason in a row, this time due to the subtraction of long-time left tackle Taylor Decker.
+Superstar right tackle Penei Sewell should be up to the task of moving to the left side, allowing 17th overall pick Blake Miller to take over at right tackle after his four-year run as Clemson's starter in that same spot.
+There's no guarantee Detroit's offensive line improves on its disappointing 2025 form, but it at least shouldn't get any worse.

 3.